Tropical Storm Barry (2025)

 Tropical Storm Barry was a short-lived tropical cyclone that caused significant flooding in southeastern Mexico.
 The second named storm of the 2025 Atlantic hurricane season, Barry developed on June 28, 2025, from a tropical wave over the Bay of Campeche.
 Prior to formation, Barry's precursor disturbance caused flooding on the Yucatan Peninsula and Belize.
-After forming, Barry strengthened slightly and approached the Mexican state of Veracruz before making landfall near Tampico, Tamaulipas.
+After forming, Barry strengthened slightly and reached peak intensity with maximum sustained winds of 45 mph and a minimum central pressure of 1006 mb while approaching the Mexican state of Veracruz.
+The storm then weakened to a tropical depression before making landfall near Tampico, Tamaulipas.
 The short-lived storm dissipated shortly after landfall over the rugged terrain of Mexico.

-Barry was responsible for eight deaths in Mexico, and at least US$32.3 million in damage.
-Remnant moisture of Barry later merged with tropical east Pacific remnant moisture over the U.S. state of Texas.
+Barry was responsible for eight deaths in Mexico, one in Tamaulipas, two in Veracruz, and five in San Luis Potosí, as well as causing at least US$5.87 million in damage.
+Throughout Mexico, floodwaters inundated thousands of homes and schools.
+Additionally, numerous roads were destroyed by landslides and overflowing sewage canals.
+Damage was most severe in the state of San Luis Potosí, where over 1,500 homes were damaged by floodwaters.
+Remnant moisture of Barry later merged with tropical east Pacific remnant moisture over the U.S. state of Texas, which brought torrential rainfall for several days.

 Meteorological history

 On June 27, a broad area of low pressure formed over the Yucatán Peninsula.
 As the disturbance emerged into the Bay of Campeche the following morning, a well-defined surface circulation began developing; also, its shower and thunderstorm activity began to show signs of organization.
 Sea surface temperatures were conductive for development at 29 C. This trend continued, resulting in the formation of Tropical Depression Two that afternoon.
 The system became Tropical Storm Barry on the morning of June 29, about 90 mi east-southeast of Tuxpan, Veracruz.
 The storm moved northwestward, steered by a stationary low-to-mid level ridge in the central Gulf of Mexico.
 Barry could not become very intense due to high 25-30 mph wind shear.
 That same evening, Barry made landfall south of Tampico, Tamaulipas, and weakened to a tropical depression.
 Inland, Barry's low-level circulation soon dissipated over the mountains of northeastern Mexico.